mirumee/ariadne-codegen/README.md

 # Ariadne Code Generator

-A python code generator that takes graphql schema, queries and mutations to generate fully typed and asynchronous python client.
-Its available as `ariadne-codegen` command and reads configuration from `pyproject.toml` file:
+Python code generator that takes graphql schema, queries and mutations and generates Python package with fully typed and asynchronous GraphQL client.

+It's available as `ariadne-codegen` command and reads configuration from the `pyproject.toml` file:

 ```
 $ ariadne-codegen